Georgia Travel Guide: Savannah, Atlanta, Mountains, Coast, and Planning Tips

 Cumberland Island National Seashore

 Cumberland Island is one of Georgia’s most unique destinations.
-It is known for wild horses, empty beaches, maritime forests, historic ruins, quiet trails, and ferry-only access.
+It is known for wild horses, quiet beaches, maritime forests, historic ruins, trails, and ferry-only access.

 This is a great fit for nature lovers, photographers, couples, adventurous families, and travelers who want a wilder coastal experience.
 It requires more planning than most beach trips because access is limited and logistics matter.